A no-nonsense math roadmap for elementary years

 - Daily timed drills if your child finds them stressful.
 Use games instead.

 - Splashy apps that gamify everything.
 They’re fine in moderation, not as the spine.
+(The exception worth knowing is Khan Academy — see our guide to Khan Academy for homeschoolers.)

 Three curricula worth your money